Asymptotic behavior of time periodic solutions for extended Fisher-Kolmogorov equations with delays: Introduction and main results

 where $\gamma>0$ is a constant, $f: \mathbb{R}^n\rightarrow \mathbb{R}$ is a nonlinear continuous function, $g: \mathbb{R}\times[0, 1]\rightarrow \mathbb{R}$ is continuous and $g(t,x)$ is $\omega$-periodic in $t$, $\tau_1$, $\tau_2$, $\cdots$, $\tau_n$ are positive constants.
 3mm

-In \cite{zll08}, the authors required that $n\leq 3$, which means that there are at most three delays in nonlinear term and is a strong restriction.
-In this paper, we will completely delete this condition.
-By defining a positive definite selfadjoint operator $A$, which generates a compact semigroup $T(t)$ $(t\geq0)$ in Hilbert space $H$, we can transfer the extended Fisher-Kolmogorov equations with delays (1.5) into the abstract form for a class of nonlinear evolution equation in the frame of Hilbert space $H$, and then applying corresponding fixed point theorems, the theory of compact operator semigroups and nonlinear analysis theory to discuss the existence and uniqueness of $\omega$-periodic mild solutions for abstract nonlinear evolution equation.
+In this paper, by defining a positive definite selfadjoint operator $A$, which generates a compact semigroup $T(t)$ $(t\geq0)$ in Hilbert space $H$, we first transfer the extended Fisher-Kolmogorov equations with delays (1.5) into the abstract form for a class of nonlinear evolution equation in the frame of Hilbert space $H$, and then apply corresponding fixed point theorems, the theory of compact operator semigroups and nonlinear analysis theory to discuss the existence and uniqueness of $\omega$-periodic mild solutions for abstract nonlinear evolution equation.
 Further, by applying the maximal regularity of linear evolution equations with positive definite operator combined with the regularization method via the theory of analytic semigroups, we proved the existence and uniqueness of time $\omega$-periodic classical solution for extended Fisher-Kolmogorov equations with delays (1.5).
 In addition, based on the uniqueness of time $\omega$-periodic classical solution, we obtained the global asymptotic stability of time $\omega$-periodic classical solution for extended Fisher-Kolmogorov equations with delays (1.5) by using the exponentially stability of analytic semigroup $T(t)$ $(t\geq0)$ and an integral inequality of Bellman type with delays.
 3mm The main results of this paper are as follows: 3mm \textbf{Theorem 1.1.} \emph{Assume that $f: \mathbb{R}^n\rightarrow \mathbb{R}$ is locally Lipschitz continuous, $g: \mathbb{R}\times[0, 1]\rightarrow \mathbb{R}$ is H\"{o}lder continuous and $g(t,x)$ is $\omega$-periodic in $t$.
 If the following conditions \begin{itemize} \item [(H1)] There exist positive constants $\beta_1$, $\beta_2$, $\cdots$, $\beta_n$ and $K$ such that

 \item [(H2)] $\sum\limits_{k=1}^{n}\beta_k<\gamma\pi^4+\pi^2-1$, \end{itemize} hold, then EFK equation (1.5) has at least one time $\omega$-periodic classical solution $u\in C^{1,2}(\mathbb{R}\times[0,1])$.} 3mm